Ramsi-K/free-genai-bootcamp-2025/journal.md

 # GenAI Bootcamp 2025 – Journal

+## Day 16: February 14, 2025

+I spent most of the day trying to set up an **AI-assisted backend case study** to compare how different LLMs generate Flask API code.
+The goal was to structure an experiment that tracked how tools like **Copilot, Windsurf, and Cursor** handled backend tasks.
+But after hours of planning, I realized the setup was too complicated, and I wasn’t getting the results I needed.
+Ultimately, I dropped the idea.

+Because of this, I didn’t watch any more of the backend lecture videos, and I didn’t write any code today.

+**Completed Work**

+- **Planned an AI-assisted backend coding case study** (but scrapped it).
+- **Reviewed different prompting strategies for AI coding tools.**

 ## Day 15: February 13, 2025

 Today was about **finalizing my backend understanding and preparing for implementation.** I wanted to start coding, but I needed to make sure I wasn’t going in blind.